 Consider this an exhaustive list of Quebec insurance companies you can refer to before making a purchase decision for your home or car insurance.

 Use this as a starting point; not a bible.

 Throughout the article, you’ll see Google Reviews determining which insurance companies Quebecers enjoy the most.

-Google Reviews are a good metric because they take into account several factors:
+Google Reviews are a good metric to find the best insurance companies in Quebec, because they take into account several factors: